Menthalion/FateProvidence/README.md

 Aspects cannot be used directly as the root of a skill family.
 This is to prevent aspect loss / change to conflict with stunt development.
 Aspects are also encouraged to be combinations, while stunt families should be very broad but distinct entities.
 Stunt families can mirror

 #### Stunt family limit tracker
 Stunt families can have a tracker to limit the use of specific skills belonging to the family.
 The description of these skills should include the limit cost per use.
-The limit tracker should contain a description of the consequences when filled up, as well as how it can be replenished.
+The limit tracker should contain a size and description of the consequences when this is filled up, as well as how points can be replenished.

 ### Broad stunts
 Identical to their Fate Core counterparts, broad stunts give a +1 bonus on actions.
 They should have a well-defined scope that is significantly smaller than their family.
 Broad skill bonuses do not stack: an action can only benefit from one broad stunt, and bonuses are overridden by more specialized ones.